 We request that parents visit without their children the first time (small infants are welcome).
 This will allow you to observe in our classrooms without the distraction of tending to your own child.
 Your child will have the opportunity to visit the school during the admissions process.
-We also host Open House events over the course of the school year that children are welcome to attend.
+We host Open House events in the fall and winter that children are welcome to attend.

 Previous Montessori experience is not necessary for admission to our Upper School program or for an entering 2½-3 year old.
 It is recommended for children who are 4 and older, but it is not always necessary.
 In all admission decisions we carefully consider each child's unique background before determining admission and placement.